Through Knowledge, Justice…

 Given that transkids are transitioning as teenagers and pre-teens (with a small minority at even younger ages), these teens are beginning HRT as young as 12 years old.
 However, the majority of them are transitioning between the ages of 15 and 22.
 It is important to understand that transition for these youngsters is that that is the age when they last appeared in public as boys, not when they first appeared in public as girls.
 The majority of transkids were frequently appearing in public, with their friends, on social outings, at a younger age, the vast majority while still in high school.
 For example, a transkid that “transitioned” at age 23 is likely to have been going to parties and dates for several years, presenting, and being accepted, as a girl, but presenting as a (feminine gay) young man at school or work.
 This slow transition is usually a result of parental / familial pressure / obligation until one is able to be economically self-sufficient.
 It’s also important to note that due to youth and lack of capital, most transkids remain “pre-op” for years before SRS, having socially transitioned, but unable to afford SRS until much later, typically five or more years later.

-The mean age for transition for autogynephilic MTF transwomen is 40 to 45 years old, with a range of early 20′s to very old age.
-It is not uncommon to meet AGP transwomen who transitioned in their 50′s, 60′s, or 70′s, after decades of successful masculine careers, heterosexual marriages, and raising families.
+The mean age for transition for autogynephilic MTF transwomen is 40 to 45 years old, with a range of early 20’s to very old age.
+It is not uncommon to meet AGP transwomen who transitioned in their 50’s, 60’s, or 70’s, after decades of successful masculine careers, heterosexual marriages, and raising families.
 But it is extremely rare to meet an AGP who socially transitioned full time before her 20th birthday, though not unheard of.
+There is a tendency for some AGP males to have a passing, secret, wish to transition in their mid to late teens, which fades for a time as they mature and begin dating and marrying women.
+This wish then tends to grow stronger again as they reach their early 30s.
+At some point this desire transforms into gender dysphoria, discontent with their social identity and somatic embodiment as men, leading to transition.
 The modal (peak numbers ) age of transition is 35 to 40 years of age.
 In contrast to transkids, AGP transsexuals usually have access to capital which allows them to move very quickly from social transition to SRS, often times pushing the WPATH SOC required “real life test” period of one year to it’s minimum, or even faster.

 Given that in Western nations, 70 to 90% of transsexuals are the AGP type, the majority will be transitioning in mid-adult life.